TNT (character)

 TNT is a fictional character appearing in American comic books published by DC Comics.
 TNT and his sidekick Dan the Dyna-Mite were created by Mort Weisinger for DC Comics, and made their debut in Star Spangled Comics #7 (April 1942).

 The "human hand grenades" had a short lived career during the Golden Age of Comic Books, reappearing occasionally in reprint form during the 1970s, returning in Super Friends #12, and appearing from time to time in All-Star Squadron and its Post-Crisis sequel, Young All-Stars.

 Fictional character biography

 Pre-Crisis

 TNT and Dan the Dyna-Mite are the secret identities of chemistry teacher and track coach Thomas N. "Tex" Thomas and his student Daniel Dunbar.
-While working together with some "radioactive salts", they discover they are charged with atomic energy.
+While working with "radioactive salts", they discover they are charged with atomic energy.
 Thomas is charged with positive energy, while Dunbar is charged with negative energy.
 Thomas makes a pair of rings which keeps the energy dormant until they are touched together, at which point the pair gains enhanced strength, speed, and resistance to injury, and the ability to generate different forms of energy.
-Thomas generates heat, while Dan can generate short bursts of electricity.
+Thomas generates heat, while Dan can generate bursts of electricity.
 The series ran through Star-Spangled Comics #23 (August 1943).